 The area around the National Stadium, the main venue of the Tokyo Olympics, is a lush green area with vast parks that prove the inner city is more than a concrete jungle.
-Take a stroll through Jingu Gaien, then jump on the subway and make a beeline Diet Building to see a side of the city not too many people explore.
+Take a stroll through Shinjuku Gyoen and Jingu Gaien, then jump on the subway and make a beeline Diet Building to see a side of the city not too many people explore.
 Afterward, it's off to Otemachi to visit the Imperial Palace for some more traditional Japanese scenes.
 This route is an idyllic way to see the sights and sounds of a city center overflowing with natural beauty.

 The stadium – designed by Kengo Kuma – was built around the concept of a forest stadium, a stadium that harmonizes with the lush green surroundings and city skyline and utilizes timbers from Japan’s 47 prefectures.